Benjamin Shield, Ph.D.

 Facet-based mobilization

-How these techniques differ from chiropractic
+How do these techniques differ from chiropractic?

 Use of Arc of Tension